Limited spots currently available, please inquire with our Admissions Team.

 - 18 years of age or older

-- Independent in activities of daily living and/or in need of verbal prompting or training
+- Independent in activities of daily living

 - Able to ambulate and transfer independently

 - Able to follow a schedule of training and activity